Spreadsheets are at the core of the sales quotation process at many companies. Big companies, industry leaders even.

 Relying on sales spreadsheets is a highly manual process.
 Version control is a real issue.
 Not only is it hard to keep on top of constant product and pricing updates, but you can easily end up offering incorrect product combinations.
-This often leads to delays and frustration for the customer, and costly manufacturing errors.
+This leads to delays and frustration for the customer, not to mention costly manufacturing errors.

-But the more important question is this – what value does the spreadsheet bring to a business and its customers?
 By nature, a spreadsheet is designed to cope with sequential logic.
-This means that the order in which a product is configured is determined by the spreadsheet, not by the business needs and priorities of the customer.
+This means that the order in which a product is configured or specified is determined by the spreadsheet, not by the needs and priorities of the customer.

-So why are so many companies still using spreadsheets?
+Why are so many companies still using sales spreadsheets?

-The reasoning typically goes something like this – it’s familiar and easy to use…it’s the inexpensive option…it’s easier to stick with what we know…and…no one from the outside can truly understand all the intricacies of our products.
+The reasoning typically goes something like this – it’s familiar, it’s easy to use…it’s inexpensive …it’s better to stick with what we know…and…no one from the outside could understand all the intricacies of our products.

-Familiarity and ease of use – most people today, whether new recruits or experienced staff, have a good working knowledge of Excel.
+Familiarity and ease of use: Most people today, whether new recruits or experienced staff, have a good working knowledge of Excel.
 No argument there.
-But a good sales configuration solution should offer a user interface and dialogue that supports the sales rep and the customer in a far more intuitive way that a spreadsheet.
-By this I mean a solution that centres on customer requirements, not product features and functions and how they are assembled in the factory.
+But a good sales configuration tool should offer a user interface and dialogue that supports the sales rep and the customer in a far more intuitive way that a spreadsheet.
+By this I mean a solution that centres on customer needs, not product features and functions and how they are assembled in the factory.
 You shouldn’t settle for anything less – and you shouldn’t offer your customer anything less either.
 Getting new sales reps up to speed should be almost instantaneous, and rollouts to channel partners, much the same.